Camel riding in Morocco is one of the most iconic travel experiences you can have.

 Blankets are provided which are usually sufficient.
 Although, the Sahara temperature plummets at night so be prepared with warm clothing.
 You may even like to bring a small sleeping bag for extra warmth, especially during the winter months between November and March.

-Your nomad guides will prepare dinner, most likely a hearty Tagine served with mint tea around the central campfire.
+Your nomad guides will prepare a typical Moroccan dinner.
+Most likely a hearty Tagine served with mint tea around the central campfire.
 If you fancy a tipple with your meal, make sure you bring it with you.
 We were smart enough to pack a bottle of red wine.

 After dinner, your hosts will entertain you with traditional Berber music which they will encourage you to try your hand at.